willhackett/icepick/README.md

 # icepick
 ![Icepick](https://openclubdev.github.io/openclub-assets/images/logo/icepick-logo.png)

-File upload and manipulation service for OpenClub
+File upload and manipulation service for OpenClub.

+## Details

+This server works by requiring an access token matching a user token from the backend server.
+It then modifies images/files and stores them in an S3 bucket organised by user folders.
+The client is then returned a file token that can be given to the backend to verify that the associated url with the file is authorised.

 ## Environment Variables